gianniskontaxis/DevOpsCourse/README.md

     *   **Public Network:**  If your `Vagrantfile`'s `public_network` line is uncommented *and* your network configuration allows it, the VM will obtain an IP address from your network's DHCP server.
 You can determine this IP address by running `ip addr` inside the VM after you've SSH'd in, and then access the website using that IP address.
 Note that this will make your VM visible to other devices on your network.

-    *   **Private Network:** Use `http://192.168.56.28` in your web browser.
-This relies on the  `config.vm.network "private_network", ip: "192.168.56.28"` line in the Vagrantfile to set up the private network.
+    *   **Private Network:** The `Vagrantfile` configures a private network.
+To access the web server via the private network, you'll need to determine the IP address assigned to the VM on that network.
+After you SSH into the VM (`vagrant ssh`), run the command `ip addr` (or `ifconfig` on older systems) to list the network interfaces and their IP addresses.
+Look for the interface associated with the private network (it might be named something like `eth1` or `enp0s8`) and its corresponding IP address.
+Then, use that IP address in your web browser.
+This approach isolates the VM's network traffic to your host machine.

 *   **Exploring the Website Files:** After SSH'ing into the VM, you'll find the website files in the `/var/www/html/` directory.
 You can modify these files to experiment with web development.